Berkeley-MDes/tdf-fa23-hye-jade/README.md

 LightOn's Paradigm offers foundation models with claimed capabilities that exceed those of GPT-3.
 All these LLMs come with APIs that allow developers to create unique generative AI applications.

+**What are applications of large language models?**

+There are many practical applications for LLMs.

+Copywriting

+Apart from GPT-3 and ChatGPT, Claude, Llama 2, Cohere Command, and Jurassiccan write original copy.
+AI21 Wordspice suggests changes to original sentences to improve style and voice.

+Knowledge base answering

+Often referred to as knowledge-intensive natural language processing (KI-NLP), the technique refers to LLMs that can answer specific questions from information help in digital archives.
+An example is the ability of AI21 Studio playground to answer general knowledge questions.

+Text classification

+Using clustering, LLMs can classify text with similar meanings or sentiments.
+Uses include measuring customer sentiment, determining the relationship between texts, and document search.

+Code generation

+LLM are proficient in code generation from natural language prompts.
+Examples include Amazon CodeWhisperer and Open AI's codex used in GitHub Copilot, which can code in Python, JavaScript, Ruby and several other programming languages.
+Other coding applications include creating SQL queries, writing shell commands and website design.

+Text generation

+Similar to code generation, text generation can complete incomplete sentences, write product documentation or, like Alexa Create, write a short children's story.

+**How are large language models trained?**

+Transformer-based neural networks are very large.
+These networks contain multiple nodes and layers.
+Each node in a layer has connections to all nodes in the subsequent layer, each of which has a weight and a bias.
+Weights and biases along with embeddings are known as model parameters.
+Large transformer-based neural networks can have billions and billions of parameters.
+The size of the model is generally determined by an empirical relationship between the model size, the number of parameters, and the size of the training data.

+Training is performed using a large corpus of high-quality data.
+During training, the model iteratively adjusts parameter values until the model correctly predicts the next token from an the previous squence of input tokens.
+It does this through self-learning techniques which teach the model to adjust parameters to maximize the likelihood of the next tokens in the training examples.

+Once trained, LLMs can be readily adapted to perform multiple tasks using relatively small sets of supervised data, a process known as fine tuning.

+Three common learning models exist:

+Zero-shot learning; Base LLMs can respond to a broad range of requests without explicit training, often through prompts, although answer accuracy varies.
+Few-shot learning: By providing a few relevant training examples, base model performance significantly improves in that specific area.
+Fine-tuning: This is an extension of few-shot learning in that data scientists train a base model to adjust its parameters with additional data relevant to the specific application.